CygnusDAO/core/contracts/cygnus-core/README.md

 - CollateralModel: Prices the collateral (LP) in USDC and determines if a user has sufficient collateral to borrow

+### BorrowVoid / Collateral Void

+- Strategies for each pool token.
+Borrowable has a USDC strategy (for example deposit in Stargate and accrue STG) and the Collateral has an LP strategy (deposit in the DEX' farm)

 ### Borrow / Collateral

 - Borrow: Liquidations and Borrows